permutamario/math-visualizer/readme.md

 The central controller for the application:
 - Initializes the framework components
-- Manages the plugin lifecycle (activation/deactivation)
+- Manages the plugin lifecycle (registration → initialization → activation → deactivation)
 - Coordinates between plugins and the UI
 - Handles the rebuilding of UI components
 - Manages settings and metadata for active plugins
 - Sets up appropriate rendering environments
 - Provides global access to core functionality
+- Handles plugin loading screens and transitions

 ### src/core/pluginManager.js

-Responsible for discovering and loading plugins:
+Responsible for discovering and managing plugins:
 - Scans for available plugins
-- Loads plugin code and metadata
-- Registers plugins with the app core
+- Registers plugins with minimal overhead (without initialization)
+- Only initializes plugins when actually needed
 - Manages plugin initialization
 - Provides information about available plugins